knowler/resilient-forms-example/README.md

 * Preact as the frontend
 * Informed as a form controller
-* `idb--keyval` for storing key/values to IndexedDb
+* `idb-keyval` for storing key/values to IndexedDb
 * Emotion + Styled System (Babel plugin)